jshannon63/cobalt/README.md

   __Realized in fewer than 160 lines of code.__

   __Well documented, perfect for building/learning.__

+  __Among the fastest PHP autowired containers available__

+  __100% PHPUnit test coverage__

-Cobalt was created to push the performance limits on what a dynamic autowired DI/IoC application
-container can achive.
-The Container::class implements the PSR-11 ContainerInterface and
-provides many of the features found in more notable container projects.
-Additionally, dependency caching capabilities make the Cobalt container a great choice for
-performance intensive applications.
-Cobalt and its simplistic code is perfect for learning, use within projects or frameworks.
+Cobalt was created to push the performance limits on what a PHP dynamic autowired DI/IoC application container can achieve.
+The Container::class implements the PSR-11 ContainerInterface and provides many of the features found in more notable container projects.
+Additionally, dependency caching capabilities make the Cobalt container a great choice for performance intensive applications.
+Cobalt and its simplistic code are perfect for learning or for use within projects or frameworks.

-This container has the following features:
+The Cobalt service container has the following features:

 1. Single class container implementing the PSR-11 ContainerInterface.
 2. Support for ArrayAccess methods on container bindings.
-3. Automatic constructor injection of dependencies.
+3. Automatic constructor injection of type-hinted dependencies.
 4. Dependency injection through a bind method Closure.
 5. Autowired dependency resolution using Reflection.
 6. Full top down inversion of control (IoC).